-n the drug has a high potential for abuse;

-- n the drug has a currently accepted medical use in treatment in the United States or a currently accepted medical use with severe restrictions; and - abuse of the drug may lead to severe psychological or physical dependence.
+- · the drug has a high potential for abuse; - the drug has a currently accepted medical use in treatment in the United States or a currently accepted medical use with severe restrictions; and - · abuse of the drug may lead to severe psychological or physical dependence.

 We expect that most of our product candidates may be listed by the DEA as Schedule II controlled substances under the CSA.
 Consequently, the manufacturing, shipping, storing, selling and using of the products will be subject to a high degree of regulation.
 However, we have requested in our NDA that KP201/APAP be listed as a Schedule III controlled substance based on its differential abuse potential when compared to other Schedule II controlled substances, such as IR hydrocodone combination products.
-None of the previously approved abuse deterrent formulations of opioids have received Schedule III designations and in 2014, the DEA reclassified hydrocodone combination products as Schedule II products from Schedule III.
-If our product candidates are ultimately listed as Schedule II controlled substances, then the importation of APIs for our product candidates, as well as the manufacture, shipping, storage, sales and use of the products, will be subject to a high degree of regulation.
-In addition to maintaining an importer and/or exporter registration, importers and exporters of controlled substances must obtain a permit for every import of a Schedule I or II substance and a narcotic substance in Schedule III, IV and V, as well as every export of a Schedule I or II substance and a narcotic substance in Schedule III and IV, importers and exporters must submit an import or export declaration.
-Schedule III and IV.
-For all other drugs in Schedule III and IV, importers and exporters must submit an import or export declaration.
+None of the previously approved abuse deterrent formulations of opioids have received Schedule III designation.
+In 2014, the DEA rescheduled hydrocodone combination products into Schedule III from Schedule III.
+If our product candidates are ultimately listed as Schedule II controlled substances, then the importation of the APIs for our product candidates, as well as the manufacture, shipping, storage, sales and use of the products, will be subject to a high degree of regulation.
+In addition to maintaining an importer and/or exporter registration, importers and exporters of controlled substances must obtain a permit for every import of a Schedule I or II substance and a narcotic substance in Schedule III, IV and V, as well as every export of a Schedule I or II substance and a narcotic substance in Schedule III and IV.
+For all other drugs in Schedule III, IV and V, importers and exporters must submit an import or export declaration.
 Schedule II drugs are subject to the strictest requirements for registration, security, recordkeeping and reporting.
 Also, distribution and dispensing of these drugs are highly regulated.
 For example, all Schedule II drug prescriptions must be signed by a physician, physically presented to a pharmacist and may not be refilled without a new prescription.
-Electronic prescriptions may also be permissible depending on the state, so long as the prescription complies with the DEA's requirements for elec
+Electronic prescriptions may also be permissible depending on the state, so long as the prescription complies with the DEA's requirements for electronic prescriptions.

 Controlled substances classified in Schedule III, IV, and V are also subject to registration, recordkeeping, reporting and security requirements.
 For example, Schedule III drug prescriptions must be authorized by a physician and may not be refilled more than six months after the date of the original prescription or more than five times.
-Although, a prescription for controlled substances classified in Schedules III, IV and V issued by a physician, may be communicated either orally, in writing or by facsimile to the pharmacies.
+A prescription for controlled substances classified in Schedules III, IV and V issued by a physician, may be communicated either orally, in writing or by facsimile to the pharmacies.
 Controlled substances that are also classified as narcotics, such as hydrocodone, oxycodone and hydromorphone, are also subject to additional DEA requirements, such as manufacturer reporting of the import of narcotic raw material.

 Annual registration is required for any facility that manufactures, distributes, dispenses, imports or exports any controlled substance.
 The registration is specific to the particular location, activity and controlled substance schedule.
+For example, separate registrations are needed for import and manufacturing, and each registration will specify which schedules of controlled substances are authorized.
+Similarly, separate registrations are also required for separate facilities.
 Acquisition and distribution transactions must also be reported for Schedule I and II controlled substances, as well as Schedule III narcotic substances.